mincongzhang/AAD/aad_forward_mode_detail.md

 We now have a strategy for computing derivatives: Using dual numbers, we perform all of our function evaluations over the real numbers extended by infinitesimal $d$ and we can read off the derivative from the final coefficient of $d$.

-### Automatic Differentiation Forward Mode - Dual Number Implementation
+## Forward Mode - Dual Number Implementation

 Let's think about how do we implement dual numbers.
 The implementation is in fact very similiar to the implementation of complex numbers as a class.
 We can write a dual number in the following form for real numbers $r$ and $i$: